Regression-Games/RegressionDocs/docs/players/creating-bots/agent-builder.md

 ---
-sidebar_label: 'Using the Agent-Builder'
+sidebar_label: 'Using the Agent Builder'
 ---

-# Creating AIs Using the Agent-Builder
+# Creating AIs Using the Agent Builder

-Regression Games' Agent-Builder is an easy-to-use visual editor for constructing AI behavior trees.
+Regression Games' Agent Builder is an easy-to-use visual editor for constructing AI behavior trees.
 Our editor utilizes large language models like [OpenAI's GPT-4](https://openai.com/blog/chatgpt) to write code for you.
-This makes our Agent-Builder an excellent tool for those new to our AI libraries, or even to programming itself!
+This makes our Agent Builder an excellent tool for those new to our AI libraries, or even to programming itself!

 *Please note that this tool is early in development and is likely to contain bugs.*
-*You can report bugs and request additional features for the Agent-Builder [here](https://regression-games.sleekplan.app/feedback).*
+*You can report bugs and request additional features for the Agent Builder [here](https://regression-games.sleekplan.app/feedback).*

 ## What Is a Behavior Tree?